dotnet/csharplang/proposals/improved-interpolated-strings.md

 4. Final validation on `F` is performed.
     * If any element of `A` occurred lexically after `i`, an error is produced and no further steps are taken.

+Note: the resolution here intentionally do _not_ use the actual expressions passed as other arguments for `Argx` elements.
+We only consider the types post-conversion.
+This makes sure that we don't have double-conversion issues, or unexpected cases where a lambda is bound to one delegate type when passed to `M1` and bound to a different delegate type when passed to `M`.

 **~~Open Question~~**:

 If we use a constructor instead of `Create`, we'd improve runtime codegen, at the expense of narrowing the pattern a bit.